Shattered Sight

-"Shattered Sight" is the eleventh episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on December 7, 2014.
+"Shattered Sight" is the tenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on December 7, 2014.

 In this episode Emma Swan, Elsa, and Anna try to stop the Snow Queen, while flashbacks show Emma's past with the Snow Queen.

 Plot

 Opening sequence

 The Spell of Shattered Sight appears in the forest.

 Event chronology

 The Land Without Magic flashback with the Snow Queen in Boston takes place in 1982, immediately after "Smash the Mirror" and before "Best Laid Plans" and the Land Without Magic flashback where Emma moves into Ingrid's home takes place in 1999, the year after "Breaking Glass" and two years before "Tallahassee" and "There's No Place Like Home" (this story also takes place in the same year as "Lily").
 The scene with Ingrid and Emma at the funfair takes place about six months after they began living together, between August 26 and September 1.
 Ingrid and her foster daughter visit a funfair together and the flashbacks where Ingrid tries to make Emma explore her magic powers take place a week later.

 The flashback where the Snow Queen arrives in Storybrooke takes place in 2001, the same year as "Tallahassee", "There's No Place Like Home", "The Heart of the Truest Believer", and "Save Henry" and several years before "Firebird".
 The Storybrooke flashback with Ingrid and Emma takes place in November 2011, between "The Price of Gold" (Emma is wearing her blue leather jacket, which arrives with the rest of her things in this episode), and "That Still Small Voice", where Emma becomes deputy sheriff (Emma is about to call Sheriff Graham to have him arrest Ingrid; if she was already a deputy, she would have the power to arrest Ingrid herself).
 The present day Storybrooke events take place after "Fall".